stinkymatt/stinkymatt.github.com/_posts/2012-01-31-hello-github-pages.md

 * ```rake post title="Hello GitHub Pages"```
 * Add content to the file in \_posts that the rake task just created.

 Things are pretty close now, but the landing page needs customization.
+For that, just edit index.md to replace the default content.
+Then just push the repo back up to github.